The problem of flavour: Solutions of the flavour problem

+Recently, modular symmetries are also used to address the flavour problem \cite{Feruglio:2017spp}.
+A modular symmetry is created by a geometry of a two-dimensional torus $T^2$.
+In models based on modular symmetries, the modular invariance acts like a flavour symmetry.
+The chiral multiplets reside in unitary representations of the modular group, the Yukawa couplings are the modular forms of level $N$.
+In this setup, the flavon field is not an essential requirement, and the modular invariance can be broken by the VEV of the modulus.
+For a review of the modular symmetries, see reference \cite{Kobayashi:2023zzc}.

-Top-down solutions to the flavour problem, in particular, involve GUT theories based on Pati-Salam and $SU(5)$ unifications \cite{Pati:1974yy,Georgi:1974sy}.
+Top-down solutions to the flavour problem, in particular, involve GUT theories based on Pati-Salam and $SU(5)$ unification \cite{Pati:1974yy,Georgi:1974sy}.
 One of the earliest attempts to provide an explanation to the fermion masses was using $SU(N)$ GUT with $N>5$, which are broken to $SU(5)$ GUT \cite{Barr:1979xt}.
+In this approach, fermions are accommodated in a so-called primitive representation, which is left-handed and totally anti-symmetric $SU(N)$ tensor.
+Moreover, this representation is anomaly-free and produces three fermionic families of the SM with the existence of a hierarchy of masses among light fermions.
+To achieve this, replication of the primitive representation is also required.
 This is followed by solutions based on $SO(10)$ GUT\cite{Barr:1981wv,Davidson:1983fy}.
 A different solution is constructed using $O(10) \times U(1)_F$ GUT in reference \cite{Dimopoulos:1983rz}.

 The renormalization-group equations can also provide the evolution of Yukawa coupling from a large scale, such as the GUT scale, through fixed-points leading to predictions of fermions masses \cite{Hill:1980sq}.
+In this approach, the low-energy structure of the renormalization-group equations determines the SM fermion masses through the evolution from a scale $M_X$ to $m_f$.
+This is obtained by a solution of the renormalization-group equations, referred to as intermediate-fixed-point, that is relevant at $\mu^2=m_f^2$.
 More recent studies are in references \cite{Ananthanarayan:1991xp,Hempfling:1993kv,Hall:1993gn,Anderson:1993fe,Murayama:1995fn,Rattazzi:1995gk,Arkani-Hamed:1995nqz,Baer:2001yy,Blazek:2002ta,Ross:2002fb,Joshipura:2012sr,King:2013hoa}.

+Another class of top-down solutions to the flavour problem is based on extra-dimensions models\cite{Arkani-Hamed:1998jmv,Randall:1999ee}.
+For instance, a five-dimensional model where the bulk is a slice of AdS, and warped extra dimensions can provide a solution to the flavour problem \cite{Gherghetta:2000qt,Blanke:2008zb,Fuentes-Martin:2022xnb}.
+For instance, reference \cite{Gherghetta:2000qt} allows the SM fermion fields to propagate in the $\rm AdS_5$ bulk, and localized Higgs field originates from a Kaluza-Klein excitation on the TeV-brane.
+This results in a warp factor similar to that is used to provide a solution of the gauge hierarchy problem by creating the TeV scale from the Planck scale.
+This setup produces the four-dimensional Yukawa couplings \cite{Gherghetta:2000qt},